History of P&J Oyster Company

-The story of P&J begins many thousands of miles from New Orleans-in Croatia, a region that was once part of Yugoslavia.
+The story of P&J begins many thousands of miles from New Orleans in Italy, Sicily and Austria along the coast of the Adriatic and Mediterranean Seas.

 Three Sunseri brothers, all immigrants from Trabia, Sicily settled in New Orleans in the 1860's., Onorfrio, (Alfred), continued his career as a merchant in the French Market buying and selling seafood, fruit and vegetables along with his brothers Philipo and Antonio who were shipping clerks for the family business.
 The brothers business had numerous fellow Sicilians working alongside them unloading vessels which cargos were mainly bananas from Central America as well as fruits, vegetables, and oysters, from Plaquemines Parish.
 Part of their services included cleaning the vessels and preparing them for their next voyage.

 In 1870, two Jurisich brothers, Giuseppe, (John, 23), Giuseppe, (Joseph, 21), who were both farmers coming from Austria, brought a young Antonio Popich to New Orleans to start an oyster farming business in the town of Olga, at the mouth of the Mississippi River in Plaquemines Parish.
 They later brought their sons Biaggia, Blaise, Vincent, (Vlaka), and Anthony, (Ante), in the 1880's to grow their oyster harvest business.
 Keeping it all in the family, Augustino Mazzola, great-grandfather to Alfred Sunseri, shipped oysters and other seafoods, fruits and vegetables on his oyster schooner the C. Mazzola, named for his wife Christina.